rajveer-09/CodeMateAI/README.md

-# DeepSeek — MERN Stack Web Application
+# CodeMate AI — MERN Stack Web Application

-DeepSeek is a full-stack web application built with the MERN stack (MongoDB, Express, React, Node.js) that allows users to authenticate securely and interact with AI-generated prompts.
+CodeMate AI is a full-stack web application built with the MERN stack (MongoDB, Express, React, Node.js) that allows users to authenticate securely and interact with AI-generated prompts.

 ## 🔥 Features
 - User Authentication (JWT-based)